masoomprakhar/supply-chain-optimizatonn/README.md

 - Connect the frontend to the backend via REST API calls.

 ### **5. Deployment**
-- Use **Vite** for efficient frontend bundling and hot module replacement.
+- Use **aws** for efficient frontend bundling and hot module replacement.
 ---

 ## **💻 Getting Started**